khalido394/in-60-seconds/PITCHME.md

 @ul[list-spaced-bullets text-08]
 - Write and apply Linked List main functions.
 - Explain what the Big-O benefits in some methods compared to the arrays.
-- Explain the differences only from Singly vs. Doubly linked List (Not the code for the doubly) this will be in the next sessions.
+- Explain the differences only from Singly vs. Doubly linked List.
 @ulend
 @snapend